-We were delighted to support the charity KOTO through The PIEoneer Awards 2018.
-We donated 10% of the event profits towards this great cause.
+We are delighted to be supporting the charity KOTO through The PIEoneer Awards 2019, as we did in 2018.

 KOTO stands for "Know One, Teach One.”
 KOTO transforms the lives of disadvantaged and at-risk youth in Vietnam through their holistic hospitality-training program, English and Life Skill.
 One of the great aspects of the program is the combination of vocational training and personal development.

 Learning should be passed on; knowledge is meant to be shared.
 This is the essential idea of KOTO’s Vietnamese-Australian founder, Jimmy Pham.
 KOTO's purpose is to end the cycle of poverty by empowering and helping their targeted youth to forge a better future for themselves, their families and their communities.

 Nearly 20 years ago, Jimmy Pham opened a hospitality-training centre in Hanoi, giving at-risk and disadvantaged youth the opportunity to learn and thrive in their lives.
 As a social enterprise, KOTO has trained nearly 1,000 street kids and disadvantaged youth, with 200 of them currently enrolled.

 In addition to the Foundation arm that focuses on raising funds to support its cause through charitable activities, Trainee Sponsorship Program and initiatives, KOTO also operates an Enterprise arm, which serves as a platform for real life hospitality training and also a source of income to support the training and welfare of their trainees.